 Everything starts with acceptance.
 You will never be able to overcome your addiction if you don’t admit it to yourself and others.
 You have to confront your problem and start working towards resolving it.

 Everyone knows that addiction is a harmful and undesirable condition.
 However, it is often hard to make a change in the here and now.
 The nature of addiction causes people to feel uncertain and hesitate when it comes to resolving to change their destructive behaviors.

 Short-term goals may include several elements, but seeking treatment should be an absolute priority.
 You may wish to immediately start changing your habits by cutting back on drug or alcohol use while you await entry into a treatment program.
 You can also avoid social interaction with people who may dissuade you from getting help or drag you deeper into addiction.

-Another goal should be coming clean (if you haven’t already) with family and close friends and asking them for support.
+Another goal should become clean (if you haven’t already) with family and close friends and asking them for support.
 You shouldn’t have to go through this alone.
 They can help you find treatment and keep you from escalating your use until you enroll in a program.